 Selling is just having a good conversation.
 Never rush.
 It takes time to understand what the customer wants and offer the right solution.

-Fact Find: Get to Know Your Customer
+STEP 1: Fact Find – Get to Know Your Customer

 This step is about building rapport; you getting to know your customer and your customer getting to know you.
 Your aim is to build trust and liking.